-This guide to the disease is written by Dr. Colin Steward, Consultant in Paediatric Stem Cell Transplantation at the Bristol Royal Hospital for Children and Medical Advisor to the Osteopetrosis Support Trust.
+This guide to the disease was written by Dr. Colin Steward, now retired Consultant in Paediatric Stem Cell Transplantation at the Bristol Royal Hospital for Children.
 The opinions expressed are personal and do not necessarily represent those of the Osteopetrosis Support Trust.
+The Trust can not offer medical advice to families.
+What is provided here should be used as a reference only, as every child is affected differently.

 What Is Osteopetrosis?

-The picture on the left above shows an X-ray of the leg bones in a baby with osteopetrosis.
+The picture on the left shows an X-ray of the leg bones in a baby with osteopetrosis.
 In comparison to the more normal appearances on the right (in a child who has undergone successful bone marrow transplantation) the bones are a dense, chalky white colour.
-This explains the alternative name of “marble bone disease”.
+This explains the alternative name of “Marble Bone Disease”.

 Osteoclasts & What They Do